turbot/steampipe-plugin-aws/docs/tables/aws_wellarchitected_lens_review_report.md

+---
+title: "Table: aws_wellarchitected_lens_review_report - Query AWS Well-Architected Tool Lens Review Report using SQL"
+description: "Allows users to query Lens Review Reports in the AWS Well-Architected Tool."
+---
-# Table: aws_wellarchitected_lens_review_report

-AWS Well-Architected Lens review report.
+# Table: aws_wellarchitected_lens_review_report - Query AWS Well-Architected Tool Lens Review Report using SQL

-**Note:**
-- `workload_id`, `lens_alias` and `milstone_number` are optional key column quals for the query parameter to get the improvement plans of the lens review.
-- For AWS official lenses, this is either the lens alias, such as serverless, or the lens ARN, such as arn:aws:wellarchitected:us-east-1::lens/serverless.
-Note that some operations (such as ExportLens and CreateLensShare) are not permitted on AWS official lenses.
-- For custom lenses, this is the lens ARN, such as arn:aws:wellarchitected:us-west-2:123456789012:lens/0123456789abcdef01234567890abcdef.
+The `aws_wellarchitected_lens_review_report` table in Steampipe provides information about Lens Review Reports within the AWS Well-Architected Tool.
+This table allows DevOps engineers, architects, and system administrators to query details about the lens review reports, including the lens alias, lens name, lens version, and associated metadata.
+Users can utilize this table to gather insights on lens review reports, such as identifying the lens version, verifying the lens status, understanding the lens notes, and more.
+The schema outlines the various attributes of the Lens Review Report, including the lens version, lens status, lens notes, and associated tags.

+## Table Usage Guide

+To gain a deeper understanding of the structure and metadata of the `aws_wellarchitected_lens_review_report` table, you can use the `.inspect aws_wellarchitected_lens_review_report` command in Steampipe.

+### Key columns:

-- The `base64_string` column value can be used to get the PDF format of the review report.
+- `lens_alias`: The alias of the lens.
+This can be used to join with other tables that contain lens alias information.
+- `lens_version`: The version of the lens.
+This is useful for tracking the version history of the lens.
-The tool(https://base64.guru/converter/decode/pdf) can be used to decode the `base64_string` value to a PDF format.
+- `lens_status`: The status of the lens.
+This can be used to monitor and manage the status of the lens.

 ## Examples